Carolina Muzzilli: Career

 Muzzilli was instrumental in the enactment of legislation to protect workers by active participation in 1906, in the activities of the Beneficent Society.
 In 1907, when divorce was legalized in Uruguay, Muzzilli demanded divorce laws be enacted in Argentina, too, for which Elvira Rawson de Dellepiane took a dissenting view.
 In 1912, she took up the cause of women (in the age group of 12 to 50) who were working in the laundry of “La Higiénica” in poor conditions, where workers often fainted in the ironing section of the laundry due to excessive heat during summer.
 The inspectors, instead of helping them, would count the duration the workers fainted and insist that the workers make good the “lost time during her workday.”
 Muzzilli's lament was that the majority of management who opposed the claims of the workers were “militant Catholics, accustomed to wearing the papal cloak in processions."

 In 1913, Muzzilli wrote the award-winning "El trabajo femenino", regarding the conditions faced by working women.
 In the same year, she participated in the Congress for the Protection of Childhood, and three years later, she campaigned for the Socialist Party.
 She wrote a number of articles in the Vanguard in 1917.
-Her career was short-lived as she died of tuberculosis at the age of 28, in 1917.
+She died of tuberculosis at the age of 27, in 1917.